Life of Agony: Formation and River Runs Red (1989–1994)

-The band was formed in the summer of 1989 by singer Mina Caputo, bassist Alan Robert, and guitarist Joey Z. The group recorded a handful of demos produced by Josh Silver of Type O Negative, using a number of different drummers.
-LOA performed up and down the East Coast developing a loyal fan base and eventually signed to Roadrunner Records in 1993 to release their debut album River Runs Red.
-Drummer Mike Palmeri exited the band shortly after signing to the label, so the group recruited Type O Negative drummer Sal Abruscato to take over the recording.
+The band was formed in the summer of 1989 by singer Keith Caputo, bassist Alan Robert, and guitarist Joey Zampella (who used Joey Z. as an alias).
+The group recorded a handful of demos produced by Josh Silver of Type O Negative.
+Their initial drummer was Kenny Pedersen, who was replaced by Eric Chan in the latter half of 1990.
+Chan was then replaced by Mike Palmeri in 1991.
+Life of Agony performed up and down the East Coast, developing a loyal fan base.
+The band eventually signed to Roadrunner Records, and Palmeri was replaced by Type O Negative drummer Sal Abruscato to solidify the lineup.
+Roadrunner released their debut album River Runs Red in 1993.
 The following year, Life of Agony continued to build a following, and toured with the likes of Carcass, Pro-Pain, God Lives Underwater, KMFDM, Korn, and more.